Frequently Asked Questions

 For safety, on the day, you’ll be asked to return to your car what doesn’t fit.

 Yes.
-Once booked you commit to trade with a complete stall until 2pm.
+Once booked you commit to trade with a complete stall until the advertised market close time.

-This includes not packing up or hauling kit/equipment out prior to 2pm.
-And, not starting to pack up at 1.50 or 1.55pm ‘because it’s almost over’ or you’re ‘just getting ready’.
+This includes not packing up or hauling kit/equipment out prior to the advertised market close time.
+And, not starting to pack up at 10 or 5 minutes to close ‘because it’s almost over’ or you’re ‘just getting ready’.

-Shoppers expect the market to be trading until 2pm and looking as it was at 10am.
+Shoppers expect the market to be trading fully for the hours as advertised.
 Often this can be the best time to make quick sales!
 It’s unfair to fellow stallholders, and shoppers, if you pack up early and leave the market looking semi-packed down.

 Please don’t risk your future bookings being rejected.